particle-iot/docs/src/content/getting-started/console/device-vitals.md

 A fuel gauge (MAX17043) is optional on:

-- B SoM (if included on your base board)
+- B-SoM (if included on your base board)

 It is not available on: